 Asian Invasion will be a unique addition to New Zealand’s theatrical landscape – a first for any touring company – and a landmark production in our theatrical landscape.

-She’ll Be Write played to over 5,600 students, teachers and interested community theatre goers.
+Asian Invasion will play to over 5,600 students, teachers and interested community theatre goers.

 (Just click twice on the map below to see who’s already on our itinerary)